Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: An expression for the filtered advection term

 up to the second order term as

 and up to the fourth order term as

-It is important to note that every single term in the approximations for the filtered advection term is an explicitly filtered term.
+Note that there are similarities with the expression derived by \citet{Berselli2003}, who use an approximation of the filter kernel to approximate the defiltered velocity.
+However, the most important practical difference is that \citet{Berselli2003} derive an expression for the subfilter stresses that contains products of the filtered velocity and its derivatives, which is, as explained in sections \ref{ssec:limitationclassicalLES}, not suitable for LES.\\ It is important to note that every single term in the proposed approximations for the filtered advection term is an explicitly filtered term.
 This is crucial in order to ensure that the approximations of the filtered advection term decay as fast as the Gaussian filter kernel (times a real finite constant) in spectral space, which is shown in appendix \ref{ap:spectraldecay}.
 The dyadic product of the filtered velocities used in classical LES, $\overline{u}_i \overline{u}_j$, for instance, decays slower than a Gaussian (times a real finite constant) in spectral space.
 As explained in section \ref{ssec:limitationclassicalLES} for the more intuitive case of a filter kernel with compact support in spectral space, this can cause the violation of the definition of the filtered velocity if the model for $\tau_{ij}$ is not exact.